isographlabs/isograph/docs-website/docs/backlog.md

 - Userland impl of pagination, live queries, useQueryLoader (w/ intersection observer)
 - Load normalization ASTs (etc) when a non-null network response is received.
 Does this require `as Foo`?

+### id from args

+- model imperatively loaded fields and loadable fields consistently
+- add default value (and description?) to client field definitions variable defs
+- convert client fields (etc) to use variable defs instead of GraphQLInputValueDefinition
+- validate that each field selection has the right variables and handle missing args
+- update type gen and query gen to show missing args

 ## GraphQL conf 2024 nice-to-haves

 - Fix granular re-renders with AST